 Diagnosis of Bipolar Disorder

-Sometimes blood and urine tests to rule out other disorders
+Sometimes blood and urine tests to rule out other general medical conditions and use of illicit drugs

 The diagnosis of bipolar disorder is based on specific lists of symptoms (criteria).
 However, people with mania may not accurately report their symptoms because they do not think anything is wrong with them.
 So doctors often have to obtain information from family members.
 People and their family members can use a short questionnaire to help them evaluate the risk of bipolar disorder (see Mood Disorder Questionnaire).